 The aggregated number of degrees issued in education fields in Figures 1 and 2 may not represent the true number of newly credentialed teachers because alternatively-certified teachers are not included, individuals who graduate but do not complete the requirements to receive a teaching credential are included, and teachers who receive a Bachelor's and higher degree in education may be double-counted.
 Data on initial teaching credentials in recent years (2010-2013) from Title II suggest that the numbers in Figures 1 and 2 are about 15% higher than the true number of newly credentialed teachers.
 Calculated from IPEDS Completion Data, National Center for Education Statistics (NCES).

 Production data calculated from IPEDS Completion Data, and hiring data calculated from Schools and Staffing Survey (SASS).

-Calculated from SASS data.
+Figures 3-5 calculated from SASS data.

 “High URM” schools defined as schools in the top quartile of the distribution of percent URM students, while “Low URM” schools are in the bottom quartile of the distribution of the percent URM students.